richvigorito/dev-challenges/week11_we_are_in/README.md

 ## 🎯 Your Goal

-You’ve got 20–30 minutes.
+As a team guess at what clues the vibe coder left behind and which encryption methods/keys he used.
-Decrypt the files.
-Try to reconstruct the original plaintext.
+Divide and conquer the decryption attempt tasks.
+Decrypt the files and try to reconstruct the original plaintext.
-Was the encryption secure?
-What assumptions did the coder make?
-What went wrong?

 ---

-## 💬 Bonus Prompts
+## 💬 Discussion Points

 - What clues would help a real attacker?
-- Can you write a script that cracks it faster?
+- Could the script that cracks it be written faster?
 - What would you tell the intern who did this?

 ---